MikeyBeez/Julie-Julie/README.md

 Install gTTS in the base environment:

-sudo pip3 install gTTS==1.2.2 --use-feature=2020-resolver  (gTTS 2.0 sucks and causes latency problems.)
+sudo pip3 install gTTS==1.2.2

+gTTS 2.0 sucks and causes latency problems.

 There are changes to pip's wrapper so add the --use-feature=2020-resolver switch until pip's programmers make all their changes.